Secure CheckoutPersonal information is secured with SSL technology.

 Municipal Solid Waste Energy Conversion in Emerging Countries: Technologies, Best Practices, Challenges and Policy presents contributions from authors from India, Brazil, South Africa and China who come together to present the most reliable technologies for the energy conversion of municipal solid waste.
 The book addresses existing economic and policy scenarios and possible pathways to increase energy access and reduce the negative impacts of inadequate disposal.
 The book's authors discuss anaerobic digestion and other MSW conversion technologies, such as incineration and gasification.
 The environmental and social impacts of their introduction in small villages in emerging countries is also explored.

 Due to its focus on local authors and its pragmatic approach, this book is indispensable for bioenergy researchers and practitioners in emerging economies, as well as researchers, graduate students and professionals interested in developing waste to energy technology that can be implemented in those regions.
 It is also particularly useful to professionals interested in energy policy and economics, due to its assessment of policy and recommendations.

-- Explores the opportunities and challenges for municipal solid waste to energy technology implementation in emerging economies, such as Brazil, India, South Africa and China, considering their common and individual peculiarities
+- Explores the opportunities and challenges for municipal solid waste to energy technology implementation in emerging economies, such as Brazil, India, South Africa and China

-- Presents a detailed updated overview of commercial technologies available in these countries and opportunities of technology transfer from other countries, including their economic, environmental and social aspects
+- Presents a detailed and updated overview of the commercial technologies available in these countries and their economic, environmental and social aspects

 - Includes case studies which highlight best practices and successful local experiences

-- Examines the current economics and policy barriers for these technologies in these regions
+- Examines current economics and policy barriers for these technologies

 Energy engineering researchers and professionals, energy policymakers and analysts.
 Environmental engineers involved in waste management and Chemical Engineers involved in biomass conversion processes